2023 Scholarships

-The recipient must be a senior high school student who resides in South Dakota, is currently attending a South Dakota public, private, parochial high school or a home school program, and lives in a township that is a current member of SDATAT.
-Graduates of the class of 2023 are eligible to be nominated for this memorial scholarship.
+The recipients must be senior high school students who reside in South Dakota and are currently attending a South Dakota public, private, parochial high school or a home school program, and live in a township that is a current member of SDATAT.
+Graduates of the class of 2025 are eligible to be nominated for the scholarship.
 The student must use the scholarship for a college, university, or vocational school which has a physical presence in South Dakota.

 About the SDATAT Scholarship Program. . .